Every older adult deserves to be respected and protected. Every older adult has the right to safety and self-determination.

 Prepare for the possibility of an incident happening.

 No one can control an abuser's behavior.
-At SAFE, we work with every client to develop a safety plan, whether or not the client will stay in the relationship.
+At CHANA, we work with every client to develop a safety plan, whether or not the client will stay in the relationship.
 Each plan is individualized.
 There are factors to consider inside and outside of the home when seeking safety.

 Justice and healing for survivors.